 |€ 19,600.- per year (2022-2023)||€2,209.- per year (2022-2023)|

 More info can be found here.

-All concerned students will be informed about this possibility and its conditions in due course through the EWEM-coordinator.
+All concerned students will be informed about the application procedure and its conditions in due course through the EWEM-coordinator.
 This will be after you have been accepted into the programme and before the beginning of the 1st and the 3rd semester.
 However, it is the student’s responsibility to ensure that all documents are handed in before the deadline (6 weeks before the study starts).

-Wind Farms and Atmospheric Physics students should contact DTU and the University of Oldenburg to see whether this possibility can be offered through them.
+Students of the track Wind Farms and Atmospheric Physics students should contact EWEM to check with the University of Oldenburg if they can apply for a Erasmus+ grant.

 Up to €18,000 for a two-year Master’s that can cover both living and tuition costs in any of the 33 Erasmus+ programme countries.

 Higher education students who have been accepted for a full Master’s study programme in a country other than where they obtained the qualification granting access to that Master and other than where they reside can apply for a loan to contribute to their costs.